GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_drought_trigger_somalia.md

 ```

 In order to easily visualize the output of the trigger analysis we provide you with a
 [map template](https://giscience.github.io/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.html#map-templates) that you can be used as a base for your visualization.
+You can find the template in the following directory: ".../FbF_Drought_Monitoring_Trigger/maps_somalia_template_risk_assessment.qpt".

 Check [here](https://giscience.github.io/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.html#map-templates) how to open templates and how to use them in QGIS.